serpapi/google-search-results-java/README.md

 javax.net.ssl.SSLHandshakeException

 #### cause
 SerpAPI is using HTTPS / SSLv3.
-Older JVM version is not supporting this protocol.
+Older JVM version do not support this protocol because it's more recent.

 #### solution
-upgrade java to 1.8_201+ (which is recommended by Oracle anyway).
+Upgrade java to 1.8_201+ (which is recommended by Oracle).

  * On OSX you can switch versino of Java.
 ```sh